babylanguagelab/bll_app/src/app/CDS_Annotation/ReadMe.txt

 utils.py --> contains some methods required by CDSAnnotator.py

 How to Make Blocks:
 The CDSAnnotator works with conversational blocks that have been cut into separate segments, and lets you code information about these segments.
-But first, you need to take the information provided by LENA in .cha files, and divide the corresponding .wav recording into blocks that contain FAN, MAN, and CHN speech segments.
+But first, you need to take the information provided by LENA in .cha files, and divide the corresponding .wav recording into blocks that contain at least one FAN (female adult near), MAN (male adult near), or CHN (child near) speech segment.
+Before you can make blocks, you must first process the .cha files with CLAN.
+Instructions for how to do this are in the LENA help manuals.
-To make the blocks, find a .wav recording and the corresponfing .cha file for a participant.
+To make the blocks, find a .wav recording and the corresponding processed .cha file for a participant.
 Make a new folder for this participant and insert both files there.
 Then, put the participant's folder into the 'input' sub-directory in your project directory.
 You can have up to 10 participant folders in the 'input' directory at once (too many participants at once will take a very long time for the make blocks program to process, or possibly make the program crash, depending on your computer).
 Next, open CDSAnnotator5.0.py and in the dropdown menu, select 'Make blocks'.
 The program will start processing the data.
 Once it is done, a message will appear and the recordings will show up in the 'Recordings' listbox.
 It might take about 20 minutes to process 10 recordings, so budget your time accordingly.
 Participant folders containing the finished blocks will appear in the 'output' folder.
 Note: once a participant's recordings have appeared as blocks in the 'output' folder, you can remove that participant's .wav and .cha files from the 'input' folder and make more blocks with new participants without loosing the blocks that you have already made.